You may be eligible to receive a full tuition and fees offer if your GPA, major and financial need qualify.

-Based on your grade point average, you could be eligible for up to $10,000 in merit scholarships.
+Based on your grade point average and EFC, you could be eligible for up to $6,000 in merit and need-based funds.

 The federal government distributes Pell Grant funds to students with the greatest financial need, based on your EFC.

-* On average aid for new undergraduate students in Fall 2021, excluding students from the
+* Maximum aid possible for new undergraduate students in Fall 2023, excluding students from the

 Chicago College of Performing Arts

 Through the Office of Career Development, you can apply for jobs to earn money and gain professional experience.

 Loans are borrowed from either the government or a private entity to finance expenses directly related to the cost of your education.
 This money must be repaid and is subject to the terms and conditions outlined by the lender.

 Carefully consider all financial aid options before borrowing.

 The government pays the interest accrued on subsidized loans while you are enrolled in school.

 You are responsible for the interest owed on unsubsidized loans while enrolled.